What We Do: Veterinarians Without Borders

 Across all of our projects, we focus on a few key issues - controlling rabies, ensuring women have access to livestock and training and educating community animal health workers in areas where there is no veterinarian.

 Throughout, our focus is on One Health - the interconnected relationship of animal health to human health to environmental health and sustainability.
-To learn more about our approach, see our Theory of Change.
+Learn more about our Theory of Change.

 What sets the One Health (sometimes called "Ecohealth") approach apart from earlier ecological thinking is that it puts humans squarely in the middle of the frame.
 Based on natural sciences, it also takes human behaviour into account and ensures that people and communities are involved in the decisions that affect their health and environment.